bkcelebi/Project-Tic-Tac-Toe/README.md

 ## Overview

 Project Tic Tac Toe has been set as part of The Odin project.
-Create a game of tic tac toe whilst ensuring to use as little global code as possible, by tucking everthing away inside of a module or factory.
-Skills learnt from the prevoiuse lesson Factory Functions & The Module Pattern.
+Create a game of tic tac toe whilst ensuring to use as little global code as possible, by tucking everything away inside of a module or factory.
+Skills learnt from the previous lesson Factory Functions & The Module Pattern.

 ## Objective